Skip to main content

 The Arizona Osteopathic Medical Association (AOMA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The AOMA designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+The AOMA designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Handouts